4rsp/4rsp/README.md

 Mostly inspired by other hackers...

-or something that could be fun.
+or something that kills some time.

+Always prefer to practice...

+instead of staring them long writeups !